 Depending on how much you enjoy streaming music, you might’ve accumulated hundreds or thousands of songs, most of which you don’t listen to anymore.
 At this point, you might be considering the idea of wiping the slate clean.

 Thankfully, Apple offers features that let you do this.
 They just might not be where you expect them to be.

 Mass delete is a handy feature in many situations.
 Getting rid of songs that you don’t want to listen to anymore is one of them.
 Luckily, when it comes to this, iOS isn’t lacking.

 The first thing worth mentioning is that the feature can’t be found within the Music app.
 This is what creates confusion and makes people doubt whether the feature even exists in the first place.
-Well, it does, and here’s how to access it:
+However, you can delete all songs in the Settings on your phone.
+Here’s how to access it:

 So what about the Music app itself?
 Is there a way to delete songs from within it?

 As mentioned, you can’t mass delete songs when you’re in the Music app.
 However, it lets you delete entire playlists and albums, which may come close in terms of convenience if you’re in the habit of grouping all your songs.

 Let’s take deleting an album as an example.
 You can do this in just a few simple steps: